packetcatcha-blip/icy-flower-c586/sellersco-worker/SALES-PORTAL-IMPLEMENTATION-GUIDE.md

 REFRAME: "The question isn't replace—it's augment.
 Palo Alto's strength is network perimeter.
 Where they struggle is endpoint detection and post-breach response."

-ADVANTAGE: "Nexum + Palo Alto = Defense-in-depth.
+ADVANTAGE: "Sellersco + Palo Alto = Defense-in-depth.
 You keep your network investment AND get enterprise-grade EDR/XDR visibility that Palo Alto's EDR leaves gaps."

 QUESTIONS:
 - What's your average dwell time (days to detect compromise)?